Kilo-5723/ABFlow/README.md

 # Example

-To run SuffixFlow_rec in this paper on the sample graph and query, execute:
+To run SuffixFlow_rec with window size = 3 in this paper on the sample graph and query, execute:

 ```
 g++ -O3 -std=c++20 cpp/solution.cpp -o ABFlow